-Absolute Weddings is a FREE Wedding Planning Guide with useful wedding planning advice articles as well as listing of 1000’s of wedding vendors such as photographers, djs, invitations and reception locations.
-You can also search from a wide variety of wedding gowns and receive pre-screened price quotes from local professionals.
+WWW Weddings is a FREE Wedding Planning Guide website with useful wedding planning articles as well as listing of vendors such as photographers, djs, invitations and reception locations.

-Find the latest FREE wedding planning tools such as checklists, seating charts, budget calculators, binders and more.
-In addition you can chat live with brides in your area in real time.
+You can also find the wedding planning tools such as checklists, seating charts, budget calculators and binders here.
+On top of that, we are developing a brand new community feature where you can chat with brides in your area in real time.
+This is slated to be completed in 2017.

 For those who are shopping around for a diamond engagement ring, make sure you visit Paul’s website where he shows you step-by-step, the correct way to go about shopping for a diamond.
 He’ll ensure that you get the best value out of your diamond ring purchase.